tjorvi/subshell/README.md

 # Subshell

+Directory-aware prompt prefix line that manages l- SUBSHELL_PROMPT: The label to display.
+Defaults to `subshell` if unset.
+If set to an empty string, no prefix is injected but `$SUBSHELL_OUTSIDE` is still exported for custom prompt logic.
-Directory-aware prompt prefix line that manages local secrets and renders a reminder above your existing prompt (or just below a leading blank line if your prompt starts with one).
+- SUBSHELL_ROOT: Optional project root.
+Resolved to an absolute path.
+You're "inside" when `$PWD` equals or is under this root; otherwise "outside".
+If `SUBSHELL_ROOT` is unset and a `.subshell` file exists in `$PWD`, then `$PWD` is used as the root for this session and `SUBSHELL_ROOT` is set in the launched subshell.al secrets and renders a reminder above your existing prompt (or just below a leading blank line if your prompt starts with one).
 It's lightweight, portable, and plays nicely with your current theme.

 ## For Contributors/AI Assistants